asutosh97/ao-deploy-destroy/README.md

 - VM Instance creation by Cloud Function triggering.

-- Deployment of a django webservice on the instance.
+- Deployment of a webservice on the instance.

 - Testing of the webservice locally.